epam/ai-dial-helm/charts/dial-admin/examples/azure/simple/README.md

     - Replace `%%AZURE_TENANT_ID%%` with a Tenant ID refers to a globally unique identifier (GUID) that represents a specific Azure AD tenant.
 It is used to identify and authenticate the Azure AD tenant that the client application belongs to.
     - Replace `%%AZURE_CLIENT_SECRET%%` with a client secret or application secret, this parameter is a confidential string that authenticates and authorizes the client application to access Azure AD resources.
 It serves as a password for the client application.
     - Replace `%%AZURE_EXPOSE_CLIENT_ID%%` id with a unique identifier for the client application registered in Azure Active Directory (AD) which is used to expose an API .
-    - Replace `%%MANAGED_IDENTITY_CLIENT_ID%%` id with a unique identifier for backend managed identity.
+    - Replace `%%AZURE_MANAGED_IDENTITY_CLIENT_ID%%` id with a unique identifier for backend managed identity.
     - It's assumed you've configured **external-dns** and **cert-manager** beforehand, so replace `%%CLUSTER_ISSUER%%` with your cluster issuer name, e.g. `letsencrypt-production`

 1. Install `dial` helm chart in created namespace, applying custom values file: